Background information

 It is clear that our EMS challenge with Simon and Yannick was not a scientific test.
 Nevertheless, we are convinced that the identical twins and our setting provided us with some meaningful figures.
 For example, we were surprised that Simon achieved better results without a suit than his brother.
 However, he started the challenge with more body fat and less muscle mass.
 His potential was therefore greater.

 Another realisation: the intensive training has left its mark on the 20-year-olds.
 Positive and negative.
-Recovery and only light physical activity is now the order of the day for both of them.
+Recovery and only light physical activity are now the order of the day for both of them.

 The benefits of the EMS suit can be summarised as follows: